Real Estate Managing Broker Programs: Get Licensed

-Candidates are permitted to attempt the state exam four times within four years.
+Candidates are permitted to attempt the state exam four times within two years.

 Are attorneys exempt from the education requirements?

 Yes.
 Applicants who are currently admitted to practice law by the Supreme Court of Illinois and are currently in active standing are exempt from the education requirements.
 However, these individuals are still required to pass the state examination.

 Note that ALL licensees are required to have been licensed as a Broker for two of the past three years before they may apply to become a Managing Broker.
 Attorneys are also subject to this requirement.